defaultroute0/VCF-Operations-For-Networks/README.md

-series(sum(byte rate),300) of flow where Source SDDC = 'CMBU-TMM'  and Flow Type = 'East-West' flow by Average TCP RTT where SDDC = 'CMBU-TMM' show hosts where SDDC Type = 'VMC' flows where Source SDDC = 'CMBU-TMM' and Destination SDDC = 'CMBU-TMM'  // >>pick a flow >> host VMC Direct Connect '7224-10.73.185.131'
+series(sum(byte rate),300) of flow where Source SDDC = 'CMBU-TMM'  and Flow Type = 'East-West' flow by Average TCP RTT where SDDC = 'CMBU-TMM' show hosts where SDDC Type = 'VMC' show hosts where Total Packet Drop Ratio = 0 and SDDC Type = 'VMC' show hosts where Max Network Rate  and Rx Packet Drops and Tx Packet Drops  and SDDC Type = 'VMC' show hosts where Max Network Rate  and Rx Packet Drops and Tx Packet Drops  and Max Latency and Active Memory > 20 gb and Total Network Traffic and Bus Resets and SDDC Type = 'VMC' flows where Source SDDC = 'CMBU-TMM' and Destination SDDC = 'CMBU-TMM'  // >>pick a flow >> host VMC Direct Connect '7224-10.73.185.131'
 ```